airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 Now go to your Twilio account page and specifically your [phone number index page](https://www.twilio.com/user/account/phone-numbers/incoming).
 Click on the number you want to use.
 Make sure there's a picture icon listed under the number indicating that it's MMS-enabled.

-Under the "Messaging" dropdown, find the "Request URL" field and put in the (http) URL you copied from the ngrok terminal output.
+Under the "Messaging" dropdown, find the "Request URL" field and put in the (http) URL you copied from the ngrok terminal output, making sure to add `/message` to the end, which is the path we've told our Node server to use for receiving Twilio webhooks.
 Make sure to save your URL.

 If you spin up the app with `npm start` and text your number, you should get an Adventure Time GIF in response!